Exeter-Diabetes/All-Github-Guides/3-Repositories.md

 ```
 cd [folder path]
 ```

+### 3. Init, Track, Commit, and Remote Add
+1. Once terminal is pointing to the correct project folder (previous steps):
-5. Initialize the Git environment within the folder by entering the following command into Terminal:
+2. Initialize the Git environment within the folder by entering the following command into Terminal:
 ```
 git init
 ```
-5. This folder now has Local Version Control enabled thanks to Git!
+3. This folder now has Local Version Control enabled thanks to Git!
 Let's link it up to our online repository so we can start pushing and pulling our latest project versions.
-6. Enter the following sequence of commands to connect your Local environment to the online Github repo
+4. Enter the following sequence of commands to connect your Local environment to the online Github repo
 ```
 git add -A
 git commit -m ‘initial commit’
-git remote add origin [Repository HTTPS URL from step 4]
+git remote add origin [Repository HTTPS URL]
 ```
 * "git add -A" tells Git to "track" ALL files within your folder for changes.
 If any changes are found from the previous commit, Git will _recognise_ and _save_ these files and their changes.
   * Notice how this is our first commit, so there is no "previous commit"!
 Git will recognise this and thereby track ALL files as being newly added - creating your first version.